sakamies/vocabs/README.md

 First off, fork the repo.
 Then copy the template.vocab folder in /vocabs and name it according to the language you'd like to make a vocab for.
 You can of course host it by yourself, but I would appreciate a pull request for a new vocabulary, so they could all be in the same place.

 Run `grunt watch` to get automatic scss & haml parsing and livereload going.
-You'll need a server with php support to run the app.
-I've used MAMP so far, so there's no php server in the gruntfile yet.
+You'll need a server with php to run the app. `php -S localhost:8000` is fine for local development.

 ### Vocabulary definition